Ferada/distlisp/doc/distlisp.md

 Additionally, the following packages are required for additional
 functionality:

-- fare-matcher (for a more convenient syntax for message matching)
+- fare-matcher, for a more convenient syntax for message matching
-- cl+ssl (encryption support)
+- cl+ssl, encryption support
-- cl-store (additional serialisation format)
+- cl-store, additional serialisation format

 ## Coding Conventions

 Helper functions, which are used in more general functions with the same intended functionality are marked with a prefixed percentage (`%`) symbol.

 Predicates are suffixed with a question mark rather than `p`.